 Questions 1, 2, 21 and 25 – Title, Level and Code of Qualification

 Apprentices/trainees who successfully complete their training receive a nationally recognised qualification.
 Qualification titles and levels are laid out in the relevant nationally endorsed industry Training Package or accredited training course.
 Titles and levels are also on the Australian Qualifications Framework certificates issued by RTOs.
-Qualification codes are available from the National Training Information Service website (www.ntis.gov.au).
+Qualification codes are available from the National Register website (training.gov.au).
 Your Australian Apprenticeships Centre or RTO can also provide this information.

 Question 7 – Existing Worker